fperez/pyston/README.rst

 as well, without having to update the ``projects`` list by hand each time (updating the default ``projects`` is only needed for the ``clone`` action).

-These two variables, ``prefix`` and ``projects``, are set to their defaults in this file, but can be modified by the user by defining them in a file named ``pyston_conf.py`` located in this same directory (a file overrides also the ``PREFIX`` environment variable).
-A template for that file should have been provided along with this script, but absent that, it's just a python script that declares two variables named ``prefix`` and ``projects`` as indicated.
+These two variables, ``prefix`` and ``projects``, are set to their defaults in the main ``pyston`` executable, but can be modified by the user by defining them in a file named ``pyston_conf.py`` located in the working directory (a file overrides also the ``PREFIX`` environment variable).
+A template for that file should have been provided along with this script, but absent that, it's just a python script that can declare any of two variables named ``prefix`` and ``projects`` as indicated.
+The default values of those are made available to the script, in case you want to modify instead of replacing the defaults.

 If you use the default prefix, Python will automatically find packages installed with ``--user``, but scripts will go to ``~/.local/bin``.
 You should